zynayumi/libzynayumi/README.md

   - 4: RndArp, like UpArp or DownArp but the pitch is randomly selected amongst the pressed keys.

-- Tone time: time a square voice is played in second.
+- Tone time: time in second the square voice is played.
 Ranges from -1.0 to 10.0, negative means +inf.

-- Tone detune: global detune in semi-tone.
+- Tone detune: global detune in semitone.
 Ranges from -1.0 to +1.0.

-- Tone transpose: global transpose in semi-tone.
+- Tone transpose: global transpose in semitone.
 Ranges from -24 to +24.

 - Noise time: time the noise generator is played in second.
 Ranges